boochow/libpd_drumlogue_test/README.md

 # libpd_drumlogue_test_synth

-Run a pure-data patch on drumlogue
+Run a pure-data patch as a synth unit on drumlogue

 ## How to build